 This is a common cause if there are fish and shrimps in your aquarium at the same time.
 It is possible that your shrimp have reacted to the medication, resulting in their death.

 Tip: it is recommended you always inspect the label of any medicine you are purchasing.
-If there is a copper among the ingredients used, do not purchase such product as even minute concentration could cause the death of your shrimp.
+If there is copper among the ingredients used, do not purchase such products as even minute concentration could cause the death of your shrimp.

 However, some none-copper products could also be harmful to your shrimp.
 In this way, you will need to learn from experience.

 Case 13: Imbalance in sexes.
 Too many Males in the Colony

 As your shrimp colony grows, sometimes an imbalance in sexes can cause a problem.
 If you have too many males in the tank when the female is molting, the males will do this “happy dance” and kind of frenzy around the whole tank looking for that female.

 Sometimes when there are too many males they overwhelm the female.
 It stresses her out and can kill her.
 This is something to keep in mind.
 When you have a really large colony you notice that your female shrimp are turning up dead.

 Tip: control your shrimp population.